gvwilson/thirdbit/fiction/voyage/index.md

-among the few who realized that the Declaration would tip the scales in favor of the Admirals: given the influence of the Gifted in Bruyere, Derway, and western Uws, the Declaration made it politically impossible for their rulers to form too close a relationship with the new Ruuda<sup>The Declaration was amended in 1105 to apply only to birds and landgoing animals, so as not to alienate various parliaments of whales whose goodwill was essential to the operation of Ruuda's fisheries.
-This gesture actually seems to have made relations with the Regimental Kingdoms worse, as it removed the last shreds of ambiguity behind which apologetic Ruudians had sheltered.</sup>.
+among the few who realized that the Declaration would tip the scales in favor of the Admirals: given the influence of the Gifted in Bruyere, Derway, and western Uws, the Declaration made it politically impossible for their rulers to form too close a relationship with the new Ruuda<span class="sidenote">The Declaration was amended in 1105 to apply only to birds and landgoing animals, so as not to alienate various parliaments of whales whose goodwill was essential to the operation of Ruuda's fisheries.
+This gesture actually seems to have made relations with the Regimental Kingdoms worse, as it removed the last shreds of ambiguity behind which apologetic Ruudians had sheltered.</span>.

 Given her loyalties, Ryutaanan should have sided with the Admirals, but as she explained in her memoirs, "My head heard all the reason in their arguments, but